Affinity Mentoring Programs

 The Law School is pleased to facilitate mentoring relationships between 1Ls and alumni by pairing first year students with alumni mentors in the Chicago area.
 These mentoring programs are intended to provide students with the tools to guide their success in the legal profession and to better connect them with the Chicago legal community.

-Please see below for more details for each affinity program.
-Recruitment for the 2018-19 programs will begin in early fall 2018.
-Watch for emails with more information.
+Please see below for more details for each affinity program and to sign-up as either a mentor or mentee.
+Recruitment for the 2022-2023 programs will begin on October 3.

 - Women's Mentoring Program